 Depression in women

-About two in ten women experience depression after childbirth.
+Up to 1 in 5 women experience depression after childbirth.

 Women suffering from depression usually experience sadness or a general loss of interest and overall pleasure in daily activities.
 They can also show some of the following signs: